wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 ## Deploying a Wasp App

-To deploy a Wasp application:
+Deploying a Wasp app comes down to the following:

-1. We need to generate deployable code
+1. Generating deployable code.
-1. Deploy the API server (backend)
+1. Deploying the API server (backend).
-1. Deploy the web client (frontend)
+1. Deploying the web client (frontend).
-1. Have a PostgreSQL database running
+1. Deploying a PostgreSQL database and keeping it running.

 Let's go through each of these steps.